TW-Robotics/Docker-ROS/README.md

 # Instructions for Docker

-The following readme gives a short introduction on how to use the docker container on Linux and on Windows.
+The following readme gives a short introduction on how to use the gpu accelerated docker container on Linux.
-Note that it is not possible to communicate with other hosts (e.g. Turtlebot) via wifi nor lan if you use docker on Windows.
+Note this should also work with Windows 11 and WSL2 with build higher build 22000.* and an NVIDIA GPU [link](https://github.com/microsoft/wslg)
 ## Prequisites

-1. Install docker (here are the instructions: [link](https://docs.docker.com/install/linux/docker-ce/ubuntu/) )
+1. Install docker (here are the instructions: [link](https://docs.docker.com/install/) )
+2. Install nvidia-docker2 (here are the instructions: [link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) )
-2. Copy the downloaded files to a destination of your choice. e.g. ~/Documents/Docker/FHTW/
+3. Copy the downloaded files to a destination of your choice. e.g. ~/Documents/Docker/FHTW/

-### Windows only

-3. Install VcXsrv as X11-Server: [link](https://sourceforge.net/projects/vcxsrv/files/latest/download)
-Make sure that you allow VcXsrv access to public and private networks

 ## Linux